luiscoco/Android_Kotlin_lesson5_BiometricAuthentication/README.md

 # Learn how to use Biometric (FaceRecognition or FingerPrint) for Authentication

+For a detailed explanation see this youtube video: https://www.youtube.com/watch?v=BcmPW3ji_MA

 ## 1. Create a new Android Compose application

 We run Android and we press **New Project** button